EurekaCommunity/GooglePlacesRow/README.md

 This will also install Eureka and GooglePlaces.

-> Note: Do not add `pod 'GooglePlaces'` to your podfile as this library includes it as a vendored framework
+> Note: Do not add `pod 'GooglePlaces'` to your podfile as this library includes it as a vendor framework

 <!--#### Carthage